bryanpdavis/AutoCarApp/README.md

 # AutoCarApp
 Introduction:
-	This is Sunfounder Raspberry Pi smart video car client.
+	This is based on the Sunfounder Raspberry Pi smart video car client but updating to support the xbox360controller and hopefully a steering wheel via pygame for cross-platform support.

 	Car:
 		It is based on the Sunfounder Raspberry Pi smart video car kit, being modified to support commands to move